Africas energy master plans – any good in them

 But if they don’t work the way they are intended, how can the circle be squared?

-The solution is surprisingly simple and follows a couple of stone old truths.
+The solution is surprisingly simple and follows a couple of stone-old truths.

-1. First, only bite off what you can chew at a time.
+- First, only bite off what you can chew at a time.

-3. And third, watch how your last steps have worked out, where they failed, adapt and improve.
+- Third, watch how your last steps have worked out, where they failed, adapt and improve.

-Master plans are by nature too big, too stiff and cost a fortune to implement.
-Results are being projected so far into the future that they become completely un-plan-able.
+Master plans are by nature too big, too stiff, and cost a fortune to implement.
+Results are being projected so far into the future that they become completely un-planable.
 But this also entails no real controlling and hence no accountability as everything is mush and excuses for bad performance are galore.

 The cost stacks for implementing those Master plans are so big that financing becomes a huge concern to the point of almost impossible.
 Anyone who is not able to commit billions need not apply.
-As no one would be able to finance this alone, clubs must be created which follow complex rules which are a pain to establish in the first place.
+As no one would be able to finance this alone, clubs must be created that follow complex rules which are a pain to establish in the first place.
 The project generally is so big that it instantly becomes very political which means that it messes with lots of vested interests.
-Those established interests will throw sand into the gearbox in order to derail the project as it threatens their livelihoods the way they are set up.
+Those established interests will throw sand into the gearbox to derail the project as it threatens their livelihoods the way they are set up.

 We have seen above what the guiding principles of a solution must be.
 My dad always told me that a given problem usually did not arise overnight so you will not solve it overnight.

 This (and more) allows micro-projects to get into their shoes.
-If one or some of them fail there are still the others and every little project in itself will not represent billions of investment but rather millions.
+If one or some of them fail there are still the others and every little project in itself will not represent billions of investments but rather millions.
 Much easier to arrange and finance.

 The second part is that the baby takes the first step, and then the second until it fully walks.